 Capacitors also tend to be affected by mechanical and thermal stress depending on the board preheating temperature or the soldering fillet shape, and can be the cause of cracks.
 Please refer to "1.
 PCB Design" or "3.
 Optimum solder amount" for the solder amount and the fillet shapes.

 - 1. Correction with a Soldering Iron - 1-1.
 In order to reduce damage to the capacitor, be sure to preheat the capacitor and the mounting board.
 Preheat to the temperature range shown in Table 3.
 A hot plate, hot air type preheater, etc. can be used for preheating. - 1-2.
 After soldering, do not allow the component/PCB to cool down rapidly. - 1-3.
-Perform the corrections with a soldering iron as quickly as possible.
-If the soldering iron is applied too long, there is a possibility of which will cause deterioration of the adhesive strength and other problems.
+Perform the corrections with a soldering iron as quickly as possible deterioration of the

+If the soldering iron is applied too long, there is a possibility of causing solder leaching on the terminal electrodes, which will cause adhesive strength and other problems.